snowbellsan/CSGT-Cosmology-Ver.2.0/CSGT2.3/README.md

 ## Acknowledgments

-This theory emerged through collaborative exploration with advanced AI assistants (Claude, ChatGPT, Gemini), demonstrating the potential of human-AI co-creation in theoretical physics.
+This theory emerged through collaborative exploration with advanced AI assistants (Claude, ChatGPT, Gemini, Grok), demonstrating the potential of human-AI co-creation in theoretical physics.

 ---